Former One Direction member Liam Payne found dead in Buenos Aires

 His last release was a single in March called Teardrops.

-Payne is survived by a 7-year-old son, Bear Grey Payne, whom he had with his former girlfriend, the musician Cheryl Cole.
+Payne is survived by a seven-year-old son, Bear Grey Payne, whom he had with his former girlfriend, the musician Cheryl Cole.

 The One Direction singer appeared to have posted on the social media platform Snapchat hours before his death on Wednesday.

-He talked about riding horses and playing polo in Argentina, while looking forward to returning home to see his dog.
+He talked about riding horses and playing polo in Argentina while looking forward to returning home to see his dog.

 “It’s a lovely day here in Argentina,” he said in the video.